PhotoPay/photopay-android/README.md

 7. Execute command ```./gradlew clean assembleRelease```
 8. After several minutes (depedending of CPU speed of your computer), customised build will appear as `LibPhotoPay/build/outputs/aar/LibPhotoPay-release.aar`.
 Use that AAR in your app instead of the default one.

+### Steps for creating customised build (Android Studio)

+1. Follow the steps 1.-4. as in command line version (see above)
+2. Import the `static-distrib/LibPhotoPay` project into Android Studio
+3. Under `cpp` section of imported module, make sure that all required JNI static libraries are correctly referenced
+	- if they are not, edit the `enabled-features.cmake` to correct which features need to be included in build and then select `Build -> Refresh Linked C++ Projects` in Android Studio menu
+4. Open `Build Variants` pane and make sure `release` is selected for module `LibPhotoPay`
+5. In Android Studio menu, select `Build -> Build APK`
+6. After several minutes (depedending of CPU speed of your computer), customised build will appear as `LibPhotoPay/build/outputs/aar/LibPhotoPay-release.aar`.
+Use that AAR in your app instead of the default one.

 #### Warning:

 Attempt to use feature within your app which was not enabled in customised build will result with your app crashing at the moment it tries to use that feature.